 Formed in 2006, Kent's Neighborhood Program is designed to improve communication between residents and city government.
-Since then multiple groups called Neighborhood Councils have organized and established a connection with the City.
+Since then multiple groups called Neighborhood Councils have organized, been recognized, and established a connection with the City.
 Most collaborated around a particular concern such as traffic, code enforcement, public safety, or desired improvements in the immediate area.

 But there is so much more residents can do.
 With over 120,000 people calling Kent home engagement opportunities are endless.
 You can have a say in shaping Kent's future.

 - What do you want Kent to be or look like in 10, 20, 30, years from now?
 Will there be tall buildings?
 Will there be more opportunities for entertainment and shopping?

 - Do you have questions about the service you're buying with your tax dollars?